mark-b-kauffman/bbdn-amib2lti/README.md

 A Migrate B2 Content to LTI Building Block
 =====================
+This project is a Work In Progress (WIP).
+It is intended to be used, eventually, by 3rd-party developers who modify it to work to covert their B2 content items, and items embedded in the Rich Text Editor of a Learn Origial course to native LTI launches to their server.
+At this time the only functionality is to show a settings page and a link on the Learn Admin page under Tools.

-This project is based from the Spring Tool Suite (STS) Spring MVC project.
+The project is based from the Spring Tool Suite (STS) Spring MVC project.
 We've added a bb-manifest.xml and an example of a view that uses the Blackboard Tags to render a page that has the look and feel of other Blackboard Learn pages.
 Lastly, we've added code that uses the Logback Java APIs to create log files.

-Note: To use the /coursetest action you must have created a course with the courseId mbk-test on your Learn system.

 Credit to Shane Argo @ All the Ducks for the b2-logging-utils.
 Thank you Shane! https://github.com/AllTheDucks/b2-logging-utils